 Any hackers prying on your device will have an impossible task of breaking through the security of Avast VPN.

 Using a VPN means channeling data from your device to an additional server before connecting to the Internet.
 But the additional encryption and decryption don't mean you have to suffer a significant speed reduction when using a VPN.

-Avast VPN boasts commendable connection speed despite its limited number of servers.
-You’ll barely notice any reduction in speed when you’re browsing or streaming movies over Avast VPN.
+Avast Secureline VPN boasts commendable connection speed despite its limited number of servers.
+You’ll barely notice any reduction in speed when you’re browsing or streaming movies over Avast Secureline.

 Here’s a quick comparison of internet connection speed before and after connecting to Avast VPN.